 After lunch, we drive to Gooseneck State Park for spectacular views of the meanders in the San Juan River, and then on to the Navajo Tribal Park in Monument Valley, known for its rock spires as backdrops to westerns, for a tour from a Navajo guide.

-Dinner at the View Restaurant in Monument Valley.
+Dinner at the View Restaurant in Monument Valley before returning to Bluff.

 We begin with a stop at a renowned site of petroglyphs along the San Juan River and then head to Blanding and the Edge of the Cedars Museum, adjacent to rebuilt ruins and kivas.
 Our visit will include a back-room tour to see many artifacts not normally on display.